Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

 ---

 ### Introduction
-The community definition of Jupyter Notebook is:

-*"An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."*
+Is a popular web application developed by a large open community of data workers that allows users to create and share documents containing inputs and outputs of code, narrative text, and visualizations.

-Data workers use Jupyter Notebook as an integrated development environment (IDE) for its web application and notebook documents features.
+Data workers use Jupyter Notebook as an integrated development environment (IDE) for these web application and notebook documents features.

 ### Web Application
 As an open source web application, Jupyter Notebook enables users to interactively author and share documents containing explanatory text, live code, mathematics, computations, and visualizations.
 Jupyter Notebook is recognized for its many code editing features, some including: